martijndeh/lego/README.md

 });
 ```

-Or use the transaction queue which invokes the queries in series:
+Or use the transaction's queue which invokes the queries in series:

 ```js
 Lego.transaction((transaction) => {